mikolasan/mikolasan.github.io/src/markdown/blog/all-that-web3-shit.md

 Very good practive for roulette/horse racing app, where also there is a period for bets and show time later.

+Before writing these projects, the architecture shouold be reviewed in terms of ["Understanding and Discovering Attacks on Ethereum Decentralized Applications"](https://www.usenix.org/system/files/sec21summer_su.pdf)

 ## Further reading